Latest Admissions Information Click to get info

 Supplementary Information Forms (SIFs) Click to get info

 Some schools need extra information, which we do not collect on our application form.
-Emmanuel Community School, St Mary's Catholic Primary School, St Mary's Church of England Primary School, St Joseph's Infant School, Our Lady and St. George's Primary School, St Patrick's Catholic Primary School and St. Saviour's Church of England Primary School will ask you to complete a Supplementary Information Form (SIF).
+Emmanuel Community School, St Mary's Catholic Primary School, St Mary's Church of England Primary School, St Joseph's Infant School, Our Lady and St. George's Primary School, St Patrick's Catholic Primary School and St. Saviour's Church of England Primary School will ask you to complete a Supplementary Information Form (SIF) or Certificate of Catholic Practice (CCP).

-If you do not complete a SIF this may result in your child not being offered a place at the school.
+If you do not complete a SIF or CCP this may result in your child not being offered a place at the school.

 Primary Free School Click to get info